0xJonas/skylite/docs/scene_definition.md

 `scene_definition!` generates the following types:
 - **Main scene type**: This is the main type that represents the scene.
 It contains the data associated with the scene instance, such as actor lists and custom properties.
 This type also implements the `Scene` trait.
 This type has the same name as the scene asset converted to *UpperCamelCase*.
 - **Properties type**: Contains custom properties defined by the `skylite_proc::properties!` macro (see below).
 Each scene contains an instance of this type, which is accessible through the `.properties` member of the main scene type.
 The name of this type is the name of the main type with `Properties` appended to it.
 - `**Named actors type**`: This is an enum that lists the names of the named actors in order of definition.
-The enum has a `usize` representation, which allows it to be used to index into the scene's list of named actors, e.g. `scene.get_actors()[MySceneActors::Actor1]`.
+This enum is used to retrieve the actor with a given name from the scene, e.g. via `scene.get_actor(MySceneActors::Actor1)`.
 The name of the enum is the name of the main type with `Actors` appended to it, the name of each enum variant is name of the actor instance, converted to *UpperCamelCase*.

 ## Special Functions and Macros